Mark Henderson, Board Chair

 Dr. Mark Henderson is President's Professor Emeritus of Engineering and Co-founder of GlobalResolve.
 He recently served as Associate Dean of the Barrett Honors College and taught mechanical engineering for 35 years in the Ira A Fulton Schools of Engineering, including design and global teaming, leading projects in Ghana, Nepal, Kenya, Peru and elsewhere in the developing world.
 He has won the President's Innovation Award, the Alumni Association Creasman Award and named Professor of the Year.
 Dr. Henderson has been instrumental in launching several global programs including the Nomadic Design Academy, the Global Product Development Teams, as well as GlobalResolve.

-Brad Rogers is an Associate Professor of Engineering at The Polytechnic School in the Ira A Fulton Schools of Engineering at Arizona State University, a Senior Sustainability Scientist in the Global Institute of Sustainability.
-He is one of the founders of GlobalResolve, an interdisciplinary social entrepreneurship initiative that seeks to leverage the skills and talents of students and faculty at ASU and international partner universities to develop sustainable solutions for challenges in the developing world, and based on this work he, along with GlobalResolve co-founders Mark Henderson and Mark Kerrigan, received the prestigious ASU alumni association Creasman award.
-In his capacity within GlobalResolve he has initiated programs and managed in-country student teams from ASU and partner universities in the developing world that have worked on multiple projects.
-Examples include the design and construction of a microbial fuel cell composting latrine in West Africa, installation of a gelled ethanol plant that produces clean cooking fuel in a rural Ghanaian village, the development of highly efficient gelfuel stoves, a thermoelectric driven sustainable lighting system for the BoP market, the distribution of a water filtration system for the impoverished Ghanaian village of Fawomanye, installation of solar irrigation systems in Nepal, the dev elopment of an automotive repair facility for Maasai tour guides in the Maasai Mara region of Kenya, and several other projects.
-While at ASU he has taught more than 50 different courses in engineering topics at the undergraduate and graduate levels, and has lead the development of both graduate and undergraduate programs in Engineering at the Polytechnic campus of Arizona State University, including a recently approved trans-disciplinary PhD program in Systems Engineering.
+Brad Rogers was an Associate Professor of Engineering at The Polytechnic School in the Ira A Fulton Schools of Engineering at Arizona State University and a Senior Sustainability Scientist in the Global Institute of Sustainability.
+He is one of the founders of GlobalResolve, and in his capacity within GlobalResolve, he has initiated programs and managed in-country student teams from ASU and partner universities in the developing world that have worked on multiple projects.
+While at ASU, he taught more than 50 different courses in engineering topics at the undergraduate and graduate levels, and led the development of both graduate and undergraduate programs in Engineering at the Polytechnic campus of Arizona State University, including a trans-disciplinary PhD program in Systems Engineering.
 He has also worked in industry in in several capacities, most often on projects involving conventional and alternative energy conversion systems.

 GlobalResolve’s collaborators have included universities and NGOs that complement our strengths.